Handel Choir of Baltimore

 In 2013, O'Neal was succeeded by Arian Khaefi.
 Khaefi was also an assistant professor in the music department at Towson University and was the university's Director of Choral Activities.
-Khaefi stepped down in 2017 and was succeeded by Interim Artistic Director and Conductor Brian Bartoldus who will lead the ensemble in the 2017-2018 while the board of trustees conducts a search for a new permanent artistic director and conductor.
+Khaefi stepped down in 2017 and was succeeded by Interim Artistic Director and Conductor Brian Bartoldus who lead the ensemble in 2017-2018 while the board of trustees conducted its search for a replacement.
+Bartoldus now serves as the permanent artistic director and conductor.